-Prerequisities: ÚFV/ZFP1a/03
+Prerequisities: (ÚFV/ZFP1a/03 or ÚFV/ZFP1a/22)

 To successfully complete the course, the student must measure at least 11 experimental tasks, process and analyze the measured results and evaluate the experimental results in the form of a protocol.

 The condition for the implementation of another experimental task is the submission of a protocol from the previous exercise.